-Figure D.4 Operational Readiness Criteria for the Start of HFT
+Operational Readiness Criteria for the Start of HFT

-The following criteria should be met, and verified prior to the commencement of Hot Functional Testing (HFT) supported by Main Control Room (MCR) Shift Crews and plant field operators:
+The following criteria should be met and verified prior to the commencement of Hot Functional Testing (HFT) supported by Main Control Room (MCR) Shift Crews and plant field operators.
+An organizational assessment against each of the criterion listed should be conducted.
+Exceptions to the below should be identified, formally captured, rigorously evaluated (both individually and in the aggregate) and approved.
+The scope of approved exceptions should be small and tracked for near term completion.

-- o The satisfactory turnover of all plant systems required for HFT to defined commissioning standards - o The satisfactory turnover of all plant areas required for HFT to defined commissioning standards - o The completion of satisfactory construction testing for all requisite HFT plant systems
+- The satisfactory turnover of all plant systems required for HFT to defined commissioning standards - o The satisfactory turnover of all plant areas required for HFT to defined commissioning standards - The completion of satisfactory construction testing for all requisite HFT plant systems

-- o The staffing of operations main control room and plant operator staff personnel to targeted levels - o The training and qualification of the requisite number of personnel for each organisational function - The documentation and retention of all relevant personnel training and qualification records
+- The staffing of operations main control room and plant operator staff personnel to targeted levels - o The training and qualification of the requisite number of personnel for each organizational function - The documentation and retention of all relevant personnel training and qualification records